Tuberculosis (TB)

 What is tuberculosis (TB)?

-TB is an infection that usually affects the lungs.
-Other parts of the body, including the brain, lymph nodes, kidneys, and bones, can also be infected with TB.
+TB is an infection that most often affects the lungs.
+Other parts of the body, such as the brain, lymph nodes, kidneys, and bones, can also be infected with TB.
 Anyone can be infected with TB, no matter what age.
-People with weakened immune systems are at an increased risk for TB.
+People with weakened immune systems are at greater risk for TB.

-All cases of TB are reported to the local or state health department so that health authorities can keep track of TB infections.
+All cases of TB are reported to the local or state health department.
+This is so health authorities can keep track of TB infections.

 How is TB spread?